Lecturer and Head, Creative Writing Program

 A brief history of the Program.

 Writing Alums Working in the RC

-RC Creative Writing alumna Logan Corey (’13) was promoted last July to Director of RC Admissions, replacing Lana Kanitz, who retired.
+RC Creative Writing alumna Logan Corey (2013) was promoted last July to Director of RC Admissions, replacing Lana Kanitz, who retired.
 Among other things, Logan has been visiting Metro Detroit high schools and refining RC information pieces to broaden the RC’s presence to prospective U-M students.
 From South Haven, Logan heard about the RC while in high school, liking the small-college environment within a much larger university.
 She planned to major in Drama, perhaps with a focus on Shakespeare, but began to segue toward Creative Writing after a poetry class and then tutorials with Ken Mikolowski.
 Logan worked as an ESL tutor after graduation; she did peer, Sweetland, and other tutoring while in school at the RC.
 Logan continues to write, mostly poetry but also fiction and creative non-fiction.
-Several of her poems (from RC Review and from her senior thesis) will be reprinted in the new RC Alumni Journal, due out in October.
+Several of her poems (from RC Review and from her senior thesis) were reprinted in the first RC Alumni Journal, October 2017.